Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 Carbohydrates - about 350 g.
 Fruits, berries, vegetables, wholemeal bread, honey.

 • Starting position: lying on your back, hands on your stomach.
-As you exhale, press down on the anterior abdominal wall with your hands.
+As you exhale, press on the anterior abdominal wall with your hands.

 Forecast